The Complete History of Chicago's Famous Lake Shore Drive.

 Chicago Tribune, Thursday, January 19, 1928 (excerpt):

 New Columbus Drive to match Up with Ericson.
-The outer drive which will connect the proposed series of five islands extending from Roosevelt Road to jackson park will be named the Christopher Columbus, the south park board decided yesterday.
+The outer drive which will connect the proposed series of five islands extending from Roosevelt Road to Jackson Park will be named the Christopher Columbus, the south park board decided yesterday.
 That action was taken at the request of a delegation of Italian-American citizens who came to protest against giving the name of Leif Ericson to the south parks' "inter outer" drive, now under construction.

 Oscar Durante, editor of L'Italia di Chicago Newspaper (aka: Courriere del l'Italia, Italian News, and Italian News of Chicago), and as and a school board trustee, thanked the commissioners and said that justice had been done for his countryman.
 Edward J. Kelly, president of the board, explained that the commissioners were not taking a stand on the question but that they had named the outer drive for Leif Ericson only as recognition of the Scandinavian population of Chicago.

 However, the north and south extensions did not connect as the Chicago River cut off the two roadways.
 So, in 1930, plans for an outer drive bridge over the Chicago River and its approaches were estimated to cost 5,750,000.
-The bridge, later known as the "S-Turn,"
+The bridge, later known as the "S-Turn," opened Tuesday, September 28, 1937.

 Thousands attended the opening of the Outer Drive Bridge, also known as the Link Bridge, on what is now Lake Shore Drive at the mouth of the Chicago River on October 5, 1937.
-The bridge was intended to ease congestion on Michigan Avenue, and in 1937, it was one of the longest, widest, and heaviest bascule bridges.
+The bridge was intended to ease congestion on Michigan Avenue, and in 1937, it was one of the longest, most comprehensive, and heaviest bascule bridges.

 Lake Shore Drive S-curve and bridge. ca.1960s.